pveentjer/benchmarks/README.md

 The `scripts` directory contains scripts to run the _remote benchmarks_, i.e. the benchmarks that involve multiple machines where one is the _client_ (the benchmarking harness) and the rest are the _server nodes_.

-The `uk.co.real_logic.benchmarks.remote.LoadTestRig` class implements the benchmarking harness.
-Whereas the `uk.co.real_logic.benchmarks.remote.Configuration` class provides the configuration for the benchmarking harness.
+The `remote.io.aeron.benchmarks.LoadTestRig` class implements the benchmarking harness.
+Whereas the `remote.io.aeron.benchmarks.Configuration` class provides the configuration for the benchmarking harness.

 Before the benchmarks can be executed they have to be built.
 This can be done by running the following command in the root directory of this project: